jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 Unfortunately, it's been difficult to find comprehensive information about setting up and using smart cards, for use with GPG and SSH, under Linux, Windows and OSX.

-<div class="alert alert-warning"><b>Note:</b> This article is heavily based on "[Offline GnuPG Master Key and Subkeys on YubiKey NEO Smartcard](http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/)" by
+<div class="alert alert-info alert-type-note">This article is heavily based on "[Offline GnuPG Master Key and Subkeys on YubiKey NEO Smartcard](http://blog.josefsson.org/2014/06/23/offline-gnupg-master-key-and-subkeys-on-yubikey-neo-smartcard/)" by
 Simon Josefsson.
 Much like the reason Simon wrote his post, this article was primarily created to document my setup for my future reference.</div>

 Roughly: